-Your students are learning all about geometry and shapes.
-One of the best ways to teach about 2 and 3 dimensional shapes is through mentor texts.
-Try some of these books for teaching shapes to share with your primary students this year!
+Your students are learning all about geometry and different shapes.
+A great way to teach about 2-D and 3-D shapes is through mentor texts.
+Try some of these books for teaching shapes to share with your little learners this year!

 This post contains affiliate links.
 You can see my disclosure here.